Parallel (operator): Circuit analysis

 For instance, the total resistance of resistors connected in parallel is the reciprocal of the sum of the reciprocals of the individual resistors.

 Likewise for the total capacitance of serial capacitors.

+Coalescence of independent probability density functions.

+The coalesced density function fcoalesced(x) of n independent probability density functions f1(x), f2(x), …, fn(x), is equal to the reciprocal of the sum of the reciprocal densities.

-Lens Equation
+Lens equation

 In geometric optics the thin lens approximation to the lens maker's equation.